2026 Election Day is Tuesday, April 7

 Local Civic Engagement Organizations

-Civic engagement in Janesville and Rock County is strong.
-Several organizations are active in local elections and they are listed alphabetically below:
+There are a handful of local organizations that are active in local elections and civic engagement activities.
+They are listed alphabetically below:

 Each organization engages in local elections in a different way.
 Some host candidate forums.
 Some publish materials and help candidates run for local office.
 Some endorse candidates.
 While Forward Janesville does not formally collaborate with these organizations, we link to the helpful tools they have and publicize any public candidate forums they host.